charlesamoreira/katpool-app/README.md

 2. **Fetching Block Templates**:

-   - We have used [go-app](https://github.com/Nacho-the-Kat/katpool-blocktemplate-fetcher): to fetch new block template from the Kaspa network using _gRPC_ connection and sends them over redis channel.
+   - We have used [go-app](https://github.com/Nacho-the-Kat/katpool-blocktemplate-fetcher): to fetch new block template from the Kaspa network using _gRPC_ connection and sends them over Redis channel.
    - Katpool-app fetches block templates from Redis channel.
    - It creates a PoW object from the template to help miners validate their work.
    - The block template and PoW object are stored in the `templates` map.